-Information for New TSVIs
+Information for New TBLVLs

-Vision Mentorship Program | Outreach Access Services WSSB Vision Mentorship Program Welcome to your new adventure of being a TSVI in Washington State!
+Vision Mentorship Program | Outreach Access Services

+WSSB Vision Mentorship Program

+Welcome to your new adventure of being a TSVI in Washington State!
 Here are a few resources to help you navigate services for blind and low vision students.
 Please contact your Vision Mentor & Grant Program team if we can help.

-Vision Grant and Mentorship Program | Washington State School for the Blind Joe Dlugo: joe.dlugo@wssb.wa.gov Kirsten Dlugo: kirsten.dlugo@wssb.wa.gov Colleen Johnson: colleen.johnson@wssb.wa.gov Kathryn Kier: kathryn.kier@wssb.wa.gov Annie Stockton: annie.stockton@wssb.wa.gov How do I sign up for the EVE Listserv?
+Vision Grant and Mentorship Program | Washington State School for the Blind

+- Krista Bulger: krista.bulger@wssb.wa.gov

+- Joe Dlugo: joe.dlugo@wssb.wa.gov

+- Kirsten Dlugo: kirsten.dlugo@wssb.wa.gov

+- Colleen Johnson: colleen.johnson@wssb.wa.gov

+- Annie Stockton: annie.stockton@wssb.wa.gov

+How do I sign up for the EVE Listserv?

 EVE is a statewide listserv for everyone who serves blind and low vision students in Washington State.
 This Listserv is open to all educators and service providers of blind and low vision children.
 To subscribe, please follow the steps below: